spottlacheru/EverLight.Test.Automation/TestCase.md

 11. Update computer details and click on “Computer database”
 12. Update computer details with invalid date format and save
 13. Update computer details and remove few fields
+14. Update computer details with Discontinued before Introduced Date
+15. Update computer details with same dates
-14. Delete existing computer
+16. Delete existing computer
-15. Delete and create same computer
+17. Delete and create same computer
-16. Create computer details and save
+18. Create computer details and save
-17. Create computer details and cancel
+19. Create computer details and cancel
-18. Create computer details and click on back button
+20. Create computer details and click on back button
-19. Create computer details and do page refresh
+21. Create computer details and do page refresh
-20. Create computer details and click on “Computer database”
+22. Create computer details and click on “Computer database”
-21. Create computer details with invalid date format and save
+23. Create computer details with invalid date format and save
-22. Create computer details and remove few fields
+24. Create computer details and remove few fields
-23. Create computer mandatory fields and verify warning message
+25. Create computer mandatory fields and verify warning message
-24. Create computer details with an existing item
+26. Create computer details with an existing item
-25. Update the URL with page number
+27. Update the URL with page number
-26. Update the URL with Item count to 50-100
+28. Update the URL with Item count to 50-100
-27. Update the URL with Item count to 574
+29. Update the URL with Item count to 574
-28. Clear filter by clicking on Computer Database Hyperlink
+30. Clear filter by clicking on Computer Database Hyperlink
-29. Verify Page number updated correctly when navigating
+31. Verify Page number updated correctly when navigating
+32. Verify Add computer name for Length with Max Char
+33. Verify Add Computer Name for Special Char

 Bugs: